jll63/yomm2/README.md

 to select the appropriate specialization.
-In essence, this is the same thing as having a `virtual std::string to_json() const` inside class Matrix - except that the virtual function lives outside of any classes, and you can add as many as you want without the classes.
+In essence, this is the same thing as having a `virtual std::string to_json() const` inside class Matrix - except that the virtual function lives outside of any classes, and you can add as many as you want without changing the classes.

 NOTE: DO NOT specify argument names, i.e. `virtual_<const matrix&> arg` is not permitted.